It marked the first interest rate decision under new bank chief Shaktikanta Das, an ally of Modi who was appointed in December after his predecessor

 Thursday's cut surprised the majority of analysts who had expected rates to be held.
 Thirty two out of 43 economists surveyed by Bloomberg News had predicted no change.

-The RBI raised rates twice last year over concerns about inflation.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The RBI raised rates twice last year over concerns about inflation.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.